jidafan/Performance-Report/README.md

 ### 2. PowerBI

-The code for the project can be viewed [here](https://github.com/jidafan/Retail-Customer-Analysis/blob/main/Customers.ipynb)
+The report for the project can be viewed [here](https://github.com/jidafan/Performance-Report/blob/main/Performance%20Report.pbix)

 #### 2.1 Exploratory Data Analysis